Key Stage One Curriculum

 Speaking and Listening

-Children learn to write freely and creatively through careful teaching, encouragement and an exposure to a variety of writing styles, for a range of purposes and audiences.
-Genres including imaginative stories, recounts, instructions, reports and invitations are introduced in appropriate phases of the school and are built on in following years.
+Children learn to write freely and creatively through careful teaching, encouragement and an exposure to an environment where there are numerous opportunities to write in a variety of writing styles, for a range of purposes and audiences.
+The Talk for Writing approach is adopted to provide children with the appropriate structure and an enhanced range of vocabulary to call upon.
+Genres covered include imaginative stories, traditional tales, recounts, instructions, reports and explanations.
+These are repeated each year in order to improve and develop writing skills across a range of genre.
 Grammar, punctuation and spelling is taught progressively throughout the school.

 We teach children to develop a fluent and legible handwriting style to foster pride in the presentation of their work.
 Initially we teach the children to form letters correctly.
 Children then follow a handwriting programme where they develop a neat, joined, legible style.